Jigsaw Dublin 15

 Working in the community

-As well as directly supporting young people, at Jigsaw we understand that the community is vital in helping to support young people with their mental health.
-Our Education and Training Programme looks to give people the skills and confidence to help support young people in their own community with their mental health.
-We offer a variety of workshops for young people, parents/guardians, people who work/volunteer with young people and health professionals.
-They cater for a broad range of needs, but all have the key aim of changing how we think about and support young people’s mental health.
+We offer a variety of workshops for young people, parents/guardians, people who work/volunteer with young people, and health professionals.
+They cater to a broad range of needs, but all have the key aim of changing how we think about and support young people’s mental health.

-If you’re interested in inviting Jigsaw to give a workshop in your community, email us.
+If you’re interested in inviting Jigsaw to give a workshop in your community, request a workshop here.

 Working with our Youth Advisory Panel